-The department received 8,355 calls for service in 2016.
-The call volume continues to increase year to year.
+The department received 9,455 calls for service in 2017, another record high.
+As shown, the call volume continues to increase year to year.
 Calls for service represent all calls received by the communications center that fall within our jurisdiction in which the Livingston Police Department respond, including Fire/EMS and animal related calls.
-Because LPD officers respond to the vast majority of calls within our jurisdiction, all calls for service are included.